CalcProgrammer1/KeyboardVisualizer/README.md

 Binary builds can be downloaded from the Release submodule

+You must have the Microsoft Visual C++ 2015 32-bit redistributable package installed to run this program.

 # Settings

 There are many settings you can tweak to make Keyboard Visualizer work with your audio setup and to personalize it to your liking.